Decentralized-ID/decentralized-id.github.io/README.md

 ## History[**^**](#Contents)

-This isn't meant to be a complete historical outline, but enough backround to provide context for the rest.
+This isn't meant to be a complete history, but to provide enough relevant backround to provide context for the this arrangement of resources.

 ![](https://www.yubico.com/wp-content/uploads/2013/10/IIW-blog.jpg)